binayjy8/JSON/README.md

-Binay Bhusan Mohanta is the author
+Binay Bhusan Mohanta is the autho